Sampling biased spanning forests through marked vertices

-Let us come back to the case of the complete graph $K_N$.\\ We say that a tree imbedded in the complete graph and rooted in $\Delta$ is a $ L$-tree if it contains $ L$ and his set of leaves, denoted by $L^*$, is contained in $L$. $\Upsilon_L$ is always a $ L$-tree.
-We denote by $\mathcal N$ the set of nodes of $\Upsilon _L$.

-There is a mapping $j$ from $\mathcal N\cup L$ into parts of $ L$.
-It maps a vertex $x$ to the set of elements of $L$ which are above it in the tree.
-In particular, it sends a leaf $i$ into $\{i\}$.
-We also set $j(\Delta)=L$.\\

-We say that a tree rooted in $\Delta$ is $L$-reduced if all its vertices which are not elements of $L$ or nodes have been removed.
-A $L$-tree can be decomposed into its $L$-reduction which is still a $L$ -tree and finite sequences of intermediate inner vertices with a single child. \\ It is clearly enough to consider the case $L=\{1,...l\}$.
-Then the natural order on $L$ is used to define an order on the children of each internal node: we order these children by the minimum element of the set of leaves below them.
+Let us now consider the case of the complete graph.
+It is clearly enough to consider the case $L=\{1,...l\}$.
+Then the natural order on $L$ is used to define an order on the children of each internal node: we order these children by the minimum element of the set of leaves above them.
 (In the binary case this simply fixes a canonical left/right orientation at each branch point.)
-This turns $Y$ into a plane rooted tree in a deterministic way.\\ Perform the depth-first contour traversal of the resulting plane rooted tree, starting and ending at $\Delta$; this visits each edge exactly twice and defines an order on all vertices of $Y$.
+This turns $Y$ into a plane rooted tree in a deterministic way.\\ Perform the depth-first contour traversal of the resulting plane rooted tree, starting and ending at $\Delta$; this contour visits each edge exactly twice and defines an order on all vertices of $Y$.